arunmathewofficial/NebulaPy/README.md

    pip install .
    ```

-6. Download stellar atmosphere SEDs:
+6. To download the database:
-   - Run the following from the NebulaPy root directory:
+   - Run the following command from the NebulaPy root directory:
-     ```
+     ```bash
-     dowload-database
+     download-database [destination_path]
      ```
    - This requires ~270 MB of additional space.

 Usage
 -----
 For usage details, visit the NebulaPy Wiki: